FAQs: Questions you never knew you needed answered.

 When Martin says, It is!
 Everyone will say…

 In 56 words or less state your role in the art world.

-For over fifteen years now, it has been Martin’s mission to help businesses, organizations and artists succeed in their marketplace by effectively presenting their message to their audience with authority.
+For over twenty years now, it has been Martin’s mission to help businesses, organizations and artists succeed in their marketplace by effectively presenting their message to their audience with authority.